wk275/qbtools-V3/README.md

 ## Issues and enhancements:
 Please use the issues tab on this git-hub.
 I will look into it asap.

-## How to uppgrade in the future
+## How to upgrade in the future
-Because aal components use a container base approach it will be easy to upgrade.
+Because all components use a container based approach it will be easy to upgrade.
 - Bring down your containers
   ````
-  cd ~\qbutools-v3
+  cd ~/qbtools-v3
   docker compose rm --stop --force
   ````
 - Remove qbtools, qbmos and qbusmqtt images